hard-nett/docs/docs/guides/nodes/faq.md

 If the jailing is due to being offline for too long (i.e. having missed more than 95% out of the last 10,000 blocks), the validator can send an unjail transaction in order to re-enter the validator set.
 If the jailing is due to double signing, the validator cannot unjail.
 unbonded: Validator is not in the active set, and therefore not signing blocks.
 The validator cannot be slashed and does not earn any reward.
-It is still possible to delegate TERP to an unbonded validator.
+It is still possible to delegate `$TERP` to an unbonded validator.
 Undelegating from an unbonded validator is immediate, meaning that the tokens are not subject to the unbonding period.

 ## What is self-delegation?
 How can I increase my self-delegation?
-Self-delegation is a delegation of TERP from a validator to themselves.
+Self-delegation is a delegation of `$TERP` from a validator to themselves.
 The delegated amount can be increased by sending a delegate transaction from your validator's application application key.

 ## How do delegators choose their validators?
 Delegators are free to choose validators according to their own subjective criteria.
 Selection criteria includes:

-Amount of self-delegated TERP: Number of TERP a validator self-delegated to themselves.
-A validator with a higher amount of self-delegated TERP indicates that the validator is sharing the risk and experienced consequences for their actions.
+- **Amount of self-delegated `$TERP`:** Number of `$TERP` a validator self-delegated to themselves.
+A validator with a higher amount of self-delegated `$TERP` indicates that the validator is sharing the risk and experienced consequences for their actions.
-Amount of delegated TERP: Total number of TERP delegated to a validator.
+- **Amount of delegated `$TERP`:** Total number of `$TERP` delegated to a validator.
 A high voting power shows that the community trusts this validator.
 Larger validators also decrease the decentralization of the network, so delegators are suggested to consider delegating to smaller validators.
-Commission rate: Commission applied on reward by validators before the reward is distributed to their delegators.
+- C**ommission rate:** Commission applied on reward by validators before the reward is distributed to their delegators.
-Track record: Delegators review the track record of the validators they plan to delegate to.
+- **Track record:** Delegators review the track record of the validators they plan to delegate to.
 This track record includes past votes on proposals and historical average uptime.
-Community contributions: Another (more subjective) criteria is the work that validators have contributed to the community, such as educational content, participation in the community channels, contributions to open source software, etc.
+- **Community contributions:** Another (more subjective) criteria is the work that validators have contributed to the community, such as educational content, participation in the community channels, contributions to open source software, etc.
 Apart from these criteria, validators send a create-validator transaction to signal a website address to complete their resume.
 Validators must build reputation one way or another to attract delegators.
 For example, a good practice for validators is to have a third party audit their setup.
 Note though, that the Tendermint team does not approve or conduct any audits themselves.
 For more information on due diligence, see the A Delegator’s Guide to Staking (opens new window)blog post.

 # Responsibilities